Student Assistance Fund

 - Repayment of student debt/loan

-- When the link goes live on the 30th of September at 2 pm, log in above with your Student ID and password.
+- Apply on the Student Assistance Fund Application page with your Student ID and password.
 Deadlines are outlined at the bottom of this page and are strictly adhered to.

-- Complete an on-line application, this will be emailed to your student email account on 30th September 2021 and will also be available on our website.
-Please take note of the closing date as no late applications can be accepted.
+- Please take note of the closing date as no late applications can be accepted.
 You must provide all supporting documents requested in the application.
 Failure to do so can cause delay in processing your application.

 - Please note an online application is not a complete application and will not be processed without the supporting documents.
 Supporting documents are queued for assessment based on the date they have been received by the access office.